 Lara is a Chartered Forensic Psychologist, with over 20 years experience working in criminal justice settings.
 She is currently one of the national clinical leads for domestic abuse programmes, within His Majesty’s Prisons and Probation Service.

 In previous roles Lara has worked as a head of psychology, in large and complex prison.
 In this role she developed and led on a number of initiatives and was awarded a Butler Trust award in 2009 for her work with difficult to manage prisoners.

 She has a keen interest in the arts, including theatre, literature and poetry.
 Lara has previously set up and run book clubs for work colleagues and friends, one of which has run for over 15 years.
 She routinely organises trips to the theatres amongst friends and colleagues.
 She is currently in the process of setting up a ‘theatre club’, which will aim to create an interest in fringe theatre performances in non-theatregoers.

-Uchenna is an experienced and successful communications and content leader with an interest in the arts sector and, in particular, raising the profile of BME artists and productions.
-With strong media contacts and strategic management of B2B multi-million content portfolios, Uchenna’s achievements have resulted in her former employers’ growth and development.
-She has brokered new relationships and processes, expanded the talent pool, and led initiatives on diversity at the Royal Shakespeare Company, FT, BBC, Channel 4, ITN, and The Guardian.
-Uchenna is seeking roles on arts boards.
+Uchenna is an experienced strategic communications and content leader with an interest in the arts sector and, in particular, raising the profile of black artists and productions.
+She has led on diversity and engagement programmes targeting black talent in the media and arts sectors at the Royal Shakespeare Company, FT, BBC, Channel 4, ITN, and The Guardian.

 Cristian comes from the financial sector.
 He has a degree in international trade and a Summa cum Laudae MBA in Finance.
 He did investment banking, international banking and cross border loan workout before settling at Ambac Assurance UK in 2007 where he is now a director in portfolio risk management.